This missions life has highlighted in hundreds of ways how thankful I am for eternal life with Jesus.

 We are all supposed to know that our home is heaven and that our work here is Kingdom work.

-I guess I’ve known it and believed it and felt it.
+I guess I’ve known it, believed it and felt it my whole life.

 But, until recently… I didn’t get it like I do now.